-Spring has sprung, which means Hoosiers are breaking out their bicycles.
+Hoosiers and visitors to our state eagerly break out the bicycles every spring.
 Sharing the road is stressful for both cyclists and drivers, especially if they don’t fully understand what rules apply to cars, what rules apply to bikes, and what rules apply to both.
 In Indiana, some of those rules might surprise you.
 Here are some of the finer points of Indiana’s bike laws that cyclists and drivers should be aware of to keep everyone safe.

 Have you been injured in a motor vehicle accident?
 Cline Farrell Christie Lee & Bell has an experienced team of car accident attorneys who can help you explore your options.